 Depending on the usage (actively transmitting or in “stand by” mode), a radio battery lasts about 8 – 12 hours on average.
 If the battery is of Li-Ion type, it may last longer, especially with the latest covert models (featuring lower power consumption – 2W only).

 We also recommend that you scrap your old radio battery and replace it with a new one every 18 – 24 months.

-Ears Radio Communications offers short-term radio hire as well as radio sales.
+Ears Radio Communications offers short-term two-way radio hire as well as radio sales.
 Hiring equipment may be useful if you are not sure which system you need or want to expand your radio system on a temporary basis.
 It is also cost effective if radios are used occasionally.
 We allow our customers to try our equipment (for extra peace of mind) before they buy or hire it.
 Our radios can be trialed for a week.